outfox/fennecs/www/docs/Queries/CRUD.md

 Throw an exception if attempting to add a component that is not explicitly excluded from the query.

 `Preserve`
-Preserve the Values of already present Components, and adds the new ones where not present. *(currently not implemented)*
+Preserve the Values of already present Components, and adds the new ones where not present.

 `Replace`
 Replaces any existing components in addition to adding the new ones where not present.